satellite-image-deep-learning/techniques/README.md

 # Online platforms for Geo analysis
 * [This article discusses some of the available platforms](https://medium.com/pangeo/cloud-native-geoprocessing-of-earth-observation-satellite-data-with-pangeo-997692d91ca2) -> TLDR Pangeo rocks
 * Pangeo - open source resources for parallel processing using Dask and Xarray http://pangeo.io/index.html
-* [Descartes Labs](https://www.descarteslabs.com/) -> access to EO imagery from a variety of providers
+* [Descartes Labs](https://www.descarteslabs.com/) -> access to EO imagery from a variety of providers via python API -> not clear which imagery is available (Airbus + others?) or pricing
 * DigitalGlobe have a cloud hosted Jupyter notebook platform called [GBDX](https://platform.digitalglobe.com/gbdx/).
 Cloud hosting means they can guarantee the infrastructure supports their algorithms, and they appear to be close/closer to deploying DL.
 [Tutorial notebooks here](https://notebooks.geobigdata.io/hub/tutorials/list).
+Only Sentinel-2 and Landsat data on free tier.
 * Planet have a [Jupyter notebook platform](https://developers.planet.com/) which can be deployed locally and requires an [API key](https://developers.planet.com/docs/quickstart/getting-started/) (14 days free).
-They have a python wrapper (2.7?!) to their rest API.
-They are mostly focussed on classical & fast algorithms?
+They have a python wrapper (2.7..) to their rest API.
+No price after 14 day trial.

 # Techniques